natasha-robarge/surveyor/README.md

 ### Installation

-To install the rails packages, first check your Ruby version, `ruby -v` and then check your gem version, `gem --version`.
-If you don't get an error, then ruby is installed. cd into `survey_app`.
-You will be able to install the rails packages by using `bundle` in the terminal or command line script.
+To install packages, first check your Ruby version, `ruby -v` and then check your gem version, `gem --version`.
 Please make sure you check your rails version by using `rails -v`.

+Run `npm install` inside survey_app
+Run `bundle install`

 Run the rails server by using `bundle exec puma -C config/puma.rb -b tcp://127.0.0.1:3001` because postgresql is listening on port 3000.

 ### Current Versions